 Our meetings are open, but a RSVP is required.
-Columbia University’s COVID protocols apply to the in-person meetings: https://provost.columbia.edu/news/spring-2023-update-covid-19-university-guidance.
+Columbia University’s COVID guidelines apply to our in-person meetings: https://news.columbia.edu/news/update-covid-19-university-guidance.
 If you have any concerns or questions, please do not hesitate to write to me (dar2111 [at] columbia.edu).

-For Spring 2024, we have scheduled two hybrid events, which will be accessible to both ZOOM and in-person participants.
+Details for our meetings in 2024/2025 will be posted as they become available.
+As in the last years, I expect to schedule both hybrid and ZOOM only events.
+Hybrid events will be accessible to both ZOOM and in-person participants.
 The in-person participants will convene in the Faculty House on Columbia’s Morningside campus (64 Morningside Drive, New York, NY 10027; for directions, please click here; for accommodation of access, please see below).

 The official page of the Columbia University Seminar 751 is available at: http://universityseminars.columbia.edu/seminars/religion-and-writing/.
 For more information about the seminar’s history, please see: https://blogs.cuit.columbia.edu/islamicbooks/religionwriting/usem751history/.
 The abstracts of all talks since January 2012 are archived at: https://blogs.cuit.columbia.edu/islamicbooks/religionwriting/abstracts/